 Here you can access almost 80 million Scottish records.
 As with most of these sites, searching is only sometimes free and you have to pay a charge to view documents.

-Although fairly basic and unofficial, this is recognised as one of the better sites for searching records in Ireland.
+This is recognised as one of the better sites for searching records in Ireland.

 This huge government directory of public services includes some useful tips on where to look for resources and documents.
 Type ‘search family history’ into the search box at the top of the page and you’ll be taken to a list of information and pointers.